bjajoh/cv2-tf-scipy-for-arm-mac/README.md

 # OpenCV, Tensorflow, Conda and Scipy (Python3) for ARM based Mac (M1)

-Installation guide for native tensor flow, opencv and scipy with all relevant tools.
+Installation guide for native opencv, tensorflow and scipy with all relevant tools.

 # CMake
 Install CMake by building it from source: